pezpet/capstone/README.md

+# Executive Summary - Predicting World Surf League Scores
+## Goals
+The goal of this project is to use raw buoy data to predict scores in surfing competition heats.
+The WSL uses sofisticated forecasting models to estimate the quality of waves at each location were events are held, and even though "scoring potential" is frequently mentioned as a critical variable, no specific modeling or forecasting is described when deciding competition dates and times.
+By creating a model that targets scores, this projects aims to improve the decision making process of the WSL.

+## Data collection
+### World Surf League
+The World Surf League organizes a yearly world tour of surfing competitions and is regarded as the highest level of competitive surfing.
+Their website keeps scores for all competitions back to 2008.
+These scores were scraped from the site.
+Additionally, to be able to link scores to buoy data, the dates for all heats and all events were also scraped.

+### NOAA (National Buoy Data Center)
+The National Buoy Data Center (part of NOAA) keeps historic data from marine buoys around the world for oceanic conditions, including wave height, direction, period, and other information.
+This historic data is available for download in txt format by year by buoy.

 WDIR| Wind direction (the direction the wind is coming from in degrees clockwise from true N) during the same period used for WSPD.
 See Wind Averaging Methods
 WSPD	Wind speed (m/s) averaged over an eight-minute period for buoys and a two-minute period for land stations.
 Reported Hourly.
 See Wind Averaging Methods.
 GST	Peak 5 or 8 second gust speed (m/s) measured during the eight-minute or two-minute period.
 The 5 or 8 second period can be determined by payload, See the Sensor Reporting, Sampling, and Accuracy section.